rgpihlstrom/Project3/README.md

 ### Observations:
 - Type of Contract – 89% of churning customers are in Month-to-Month contracts.
+- Method of Payment/ Billing – 55% of churning customers pay with electronic check.
 - Months with Telco – 75% of churn is occurring within 29 months of becoming a Telco customer.
 - Type of Internet Service – 66% of churners are participating in the Fiber Optics Internet Service.
-- Monthly Bill – Median monthly bill for churners is 25% higher than non-churners.

-Together these factors were identified by the model as the 5 most predictive of churn.
+Together these factors were identified by the model as the 4 most predictive of churn.
 To view a list of all the features used to develop this model see appendix in the pdf stored in this directory.

 <h2>2.
 Current Features/ Services Ability to Prevent Churn:</h2>
 <img src="https://github.com/rgpihlstrom/Project3/blob/main/images/CountofEnrolledServices.png" height="200"/>

 ### Observations:
+- Service Count Not In Top 10 – Buidling from above, service count was not included in the top features related to churn.
+However:
-- Count of Services Enrolled – 66% of churners are enrolled in 3 or more services.
+***66% of churners are enrolled in 3 or more services.***
 Given this number is greater than 50%, I would deem that the services are not adequately helping to prevent customer churn.